 Far from silenced, she reveled in provoking her classmates’ responses and seemed to relish her wild and unpredictable image.

-Her home life was unpleasant.
-Her father Charles Bennett and mother Johanna were both drunks.
+She grew up in an unpleasant home.
+Her father, Charles Bennett, and mother, Johanna, were both drunks.
 Her father was abusive and tried twice to kill her.
-Shortly after she was born, Mary’s father had to be pulled off her as he tried to smother her.
-Later, when she was older, he nearly succeeded in poisoning her with Laudanum.
+Shortly after her birth, he had to be pulled off her as he tried to smother her.
+Later, he nearly succeeded in poisoning her with laudanum.

 Despite her unusual behavior, or perhaps because of it, Mary attracted a suitor – Marcus Rogers, a Hoosick Falls farm laborer more than 10 years older than she.
-Mary and Marcus married when she was 15 in 1898, and moved to Shaftsbury, Vermont.
+In 1898 at the age of 15, Mary married Marcus, and they moved to Shaftsbury, Vt.

 In 1901, Mary had a baby.
 But the child did not live long.
 Mary claimed that she dropped the baby and he hit his head, causing his death.
-No questions were asked, but her family believed she had killed the child.
+No one asked questions, but her family believed she had killed the child.

 During the separation, Mary very publicly dated and slept with several men, including Morris Knapp, and the brothers Levi and Leon Perham.
 Morris was a young man and a laborer from an established local family.
 They talked of marriage.
 Mary concluded she needed to improve her situation, and she hatched a plan to do just that.